cmu-sei/redemption/doc/test.md

  * git
  * zeek

+## Types of Tests
+### Regression Tests

+Verifies that each improvement to the tool does not cause bugs or failures to previously-working code.

+#### Procedure

+Regression tests are automatically checked by Bamboo after every push.

+All regressions are mitigated before changes are merged into the main branch.

+See the [regression_tests.md](regression_tests.md) document for technical details on how to run regression tests.

+### “Stumble-Through” Tests

+Since there are too many alerts to verify them all, this is a preliminary test to make sure that the repair tool does not crash or hang.

+#### Procedure

+Create empty answer files for every test case.
+The easiest way to do this would be to grep answer_file in the relevant json files, and pipe the grep output to touch to create the .ans files.

+Then run the tests.
+The tests might take several hours to complete.
+But bugs might appear.
+Perhaps ACR will crash, or throw exceptions.
+Create JIRA issues for any such errors.

+The test succeeds if they complete with no exceptions or crashes.
+It does not matter what the output of the tests are; that will be tested separately.

+When done, you can eliminate the empty answer files.

-## Sample Alert Testing
+### Sample Alert Experiments

 In this scenario, we pick a single C file that has 1 or more alerts that we wish to repair.
 We have ACR repair the alerts, and then compare the repaired source code against an 'answer' source code file.
-The test passes if the test result matches the answer file.
+The experiment is successful if the test result matches the answer file.

 The following two tables indicates how many alerts were generated: